carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 teaching: 30
 exercises: 15
 questions:
-- "What elements do I compare to calculate a Pangenome?"
+- "What elements are compared to calculate a Pangenome?"
 - "How are genome families conformed?"
 objectives:
-- "Calculate an score between two sequences using BLAST"
+- "Calculate a score between two sequences using BLAST."
-- "Cluster gene families according to a treshold"
+- "Cluster gene families according to a threshold."
 keypoints:
-- "Genes are the elements compared in pangenomes"
+- "Genes are the elements compared in pangenomes."
-- "BLAST gives a score between two sequences"
+- "BLAST gives a score between two sequences."
-- "Gene families must be clustered according to a distance-treshold "
+- "Gene families must be clustered according to a distance threshold."
 ---

 ## Aligning the protein sequences to each other with BLASTp